 Lag screw insertion is routinely done under arthroscopic control.

-Reduction of the fracture (if necessary) is achieved by flexion of the carpal region.
-Frontal fractures of the radial facet of the third carpal bone are repaired with cortex screws of either 3.5 mm or 4.5 mm diameter.
-This is determined principally by overall fragment size, but generally fragments measuring less than 10 mm in the dorsopalmar plane will require smaller implants.
+Reduction of the fracture is achieved by flexion of the carpal region.
+Sometimes prior removal of bone fragments and debris is necessary to achieve reduction.
+Frontal fractures of the both facets of the third carpal bone are repaired with two cortex screws of 4.5 mm diameter.
+Very occasionally three screws are deemed necessary.

 In acute fractures there is frequently marked hemarthrosis and lavage will be necessary to permit visibility.
-This is performed by placing a egress cannula through the medial instrument portal.
+This is performed by placing an egress cannula through the medial instrument portal.

 The dorsal compartment of the middle carpal joint should then be evaluated completely and any additional lesions noted.
-Non-displaced fractures have variable amount of cartilage disruption.
+These fractures usually have significant displacement with a large fracture gap seen during arthroscopy.

 Any loose cartilage and bone debris is debrided.